 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
-We also use the University’s virtual learning environment for group activities, discussions, assignments and links to resources.
-We encourage you to develop independent study skills as well as to work with other students on the course.
+You will be encouraged to develop independent study skills as well as work with other students on group projects.

-As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
-Assessment methods include coursework, exams and Professional Practice Weeks.
+As well as assessments that count towards your degree, there are also ongoing opportunities for feedback and consolidating your learning.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Get practical experience and experiment with the tools and techniques used in game development.
 Rapidly design and develop a series of game artifacts, with a particular focus on gameplay mechanics.
 Critically reflect on the rapid prototyping approach to game development.

 Learn how to use Agile and DevOps practices in modern software development, using a range of modern tools and technologies.
 Apply SCM concepts and GIT commands to a range of developer situations.
 Design, develop and deploy a workflow on a remote repository that automatically builds, tests and deploy a software product.

 Propose solutions to programming problems through OO software design modeling, using UML diagrams, notations, and techniques.
 Apply advanced OO programming constructs to the development of professional-standard software.
 Select appropriate software design patterns, data structures and algorithms to provide efficient solutions to complex programming problems.